vladkinoman/just-my-notes/books/best-computer-science-books.md

 ##### Python for Economics

-[Python Programming for Economics and Finance](https://python-programming.quantecon.org/) by Thomas J. Sargent, John Stachurski (free book; a set of lectures on Python programming for economics and finance)

 [Quantitative Economics with Python](https://python.quantecon.org/) by Thomas J. Sargent, John Stachurski (free book; a set of lectures on quantitative economic modeling)

 [Advanced Quantitative Economics with Python](https://python-advanced.quantecon.org/) by Thomas J. Sargent, John Stachurski (free book; a set of advanced lectures on quantitative economic modeling)

 ##### Python for Game Development

-[Invent Your Own Computer Games with Python](https://inventwithpython.com/invent4thed) by Al Sweigart (free book; amazing)
+[Invent Your Own Computer Games with Python](https://inventwithpython.com/invent4thed) by Al Sweigart (free book; looks interesting; good!)

-[Making Games with Python & Pygame](http://inventwithpython.com/pygame/) by Al Sweigart (free book; fun tour through pygame; nice examples)
+[Making Games with Python & Pygame](http://inventwithpython.com/pygame/) by Al Sweigart (free book; fun tour through pygame; nice examples; good)

-[Program Arcade Games With Python And Pygame](http://programarcadegames.com/) by Paul Craven (free book; I heard people recommend this too)
+[Program Arcade Games With Python And Pygame](http://programarcadegames.com/) by Paul Craven (free book; I heard people recommend this too; good)

 ##### Python for Natural Science

-[Think Complexity: Complexity Science and Computational Modeling](https://greenteapress.com/wp/think-complexity-2e/) by Allen B. Downey (free book; an introduction to complexity science, which includes small world graphs, scale-free networks, cellular automata, fractals and pink noise, self-organized criticality, and agent-based models)
+[Think Complexity: Complexity Science and Computational Modeling](https://greenteapress.com/wp/think-complexity-2e/) by Allen B. Downey (free book; an introduction to complexity science, which includes small world graphs, scale-free networks, cellular automata, fractals and pink noise, self-organized criticality, and agent-based models; good!)

 [Modeling and Simulation in Python](https://greenteapress.com/wp/modsimpy/) by Allen B. Downey (free book; an introduction to physical modeling using a computational approach, models of discrete systems, like population growth, first-order systems, like epidemics and thermal systems, and second-order systems, like mechanical systems)

-[Python for Biologists: A Complete Programming Course for Beginners](https://www.goodreads.com/book/show/19662056-python-for-biologists) by Martin O. Jones (amazing for biologists)
+[Python for Biologists: A Complete Programming Course for Beginners](https://www.goodreads.com/book/show/19662056-python-for-biologists) by Martin O. Jones (for biologists; good)

-[Practical Computing for Biologists](https://www.goodreads.com/book/show/9658741-practical-computing-for-biologists) by Steven Haddock, Casey Dunn (amazing for biologists)
+[Practical Computing for Biologists](https://www.goodreads.com/book/show/9658741-practical-computing-for-biologists) by Steven Haddock, Casey Dunn (for biologists; good)

 [Biopython Tutorial and Cookbook](https://github.com/biopython/biopython) by Jeff Chang, Brad Chapman, Iddo Friedberg (free book; the goal of Biopython is to make it as easy as possible to use Python for bioinformatics by creating high-quality, reusable modules and classes)